 That question comes up all the time, as well it should.
-It's a fair question.
 Our patients often make a large investment in restoring their teeth and improving their smile, and rightly want to know how long we expect it to last.

 There are several factors that need to be considered.
 The materials themselves are capable of lasting a very long time in the mouth.
-Filling materials, whether silver amalgam (which isn't used nearly as often now as in the past) or tooth colored composite resins, can easily last 10 years.
+Filling materials, whether silver amalgam (which isn't used nearly as often now as in the past) or tooth-colored composite resins, can easily last 10 years.
 Porcelain, used for crowns and veneers, can last twice that long.
 Gold fillings and crowns typically last the longest.
 It's not uncommon to see gold dentistry that is 20 or more years old still looking good and functioning well.
-However, how long the material can last in the mouth is only part of the answer to "how long will it last".

 When looking for an answer to the question of longevity of new dental work, look at the past of your natural teeth.
 While we have gotten pretty good at mimicking nature, your natural teeth are hard to improve on.
 Ask yourself how they held up.
 If you're young and your natural teeth are in bad shape with frequent cavities, worn, chipped or broken teeth and fillings, chances are that the longevity of your dental work will be toward the lower end of the range.
 On the other hand, if you're older and your teeth have held up pretty well, then you can expect to enjoy your new dentistry for a long time.